kieferhax/Quality-Assurance-Engineering-Road-Map/Week 1-2: Test Strategy and Planning/ISTQB Foundation Level Certification Prep/ISTQB Foundation Level Certification Exam Preparation - Section 4.md

 - Structure-based technique, known as white-box testing statement or decision testing.
 - And finally, using error or exploratory testing applying experience based technique

+## **Section 4 Quiz**

+1) In IEEE Std.
+829-1998, Test Design Specifications define

+        B - Test conditions are the associated high level test cases

+2) In IEEE Std.
+829-1998, which document specifies the sequence of actions for execution tests?

+        B - The test procedure specification

+3) A range of data from which a test valuye is selected is termed

+        A - An equivalence partition

+4) Customer numbers in the Birmingham database can range between 1000 and 6999 inclusive.
+Which of the following sets of inputs is the minimum to execute each valid and invalid equivalnece partition?

+        B - 500, 5000, 8500

+5) Customer numbers in the Birmingham database can range between 1000 and 6999 inclusive.
+Which of the following sets of inputs tests all valid and invalid boundary values?

+        C - 999, 1000, 6999, 7000

+6) Which of the following is a useful technique when testing combinations of conditions?

+        B - Decision table

+7) Use cases are beneficial to testers because?

+        A - Process flows are based on typical business usage

+8) What is a valid boundary value?

+        C - A value identified by the boundary value analysis that falls within a valid partition

+9) In the State Transition Diagram below, how many 0-switch test cases are required?

+        A - 7

+10) In the State Diagram in Q9 above, which of the following represents an invalid sequence of transitions?

+        C - T-U-V-W-Z-Y

+11) Giving the following specification, which of the following values for age in different equivalance partitions?

+    If you are aged 21 or under, you are too young to be insured Between 22 and 40 inclusive, you will receive a 20% discount.
+    Anyone over 40 is not eligible for a discount

+        C - 21, 40, 60

+12) Using the insurance decision table below, what is the expected result of the following test cases?

+    A. Smoker who plays dangerous sports
+    B. Non-smoker who plays dangerous sports

+        B - A - Cover Refused; B - Referred to underwritter

+13) The evaluation of a decision to TRUE or FALSE is a

+        A - Decision Outcome

+14) Which of the following approaches provides the weakest level of coverage?

+        B - Statement Coverage

+15) Consider the following psuedo code:

+    What is the minimum number of tests which would be required for 100% statement and for 100% decision coverage?

+        D - 3 for both statement and decision coverage

+16) If a program is tested and 100% decision coverage is achieved, which of the following coverage criteria is then guaranteed to be achieved?

+     C - 100% statement coverage

+17) The following flow chart has been tested with two test cases.

+    TC1: followed the V, X, Z path
+    TC2: followed the V, W, Z path

+    What level of coverage has been achieved?

+        B - Statement coverage 80%; Decision coverage 75%

+18) Which of the following statements is true of experience-based techniques?

+        D - Augment other techniques

+19) Error guessing is best used

+        B - After more formal techniques have been applied

+20) The choice of test techniques to use can depend on

+        B - the level of risk

+21) The following is a list of test design techniques.
+Which would be termed 'white box' and which 'black box'?

+        D - Decision Testing and Statement Testing are white box; Boundary Value Analysis, Use Case Testing, Decision Table, and State Transition are black box

+22) Which of these statements about test techniques is incorrect?

+        C - State transistion testing is the same category of techniques as statement testing

+23) Consider the following test execution schedule:

+    Which of the following sequences would make an appropriate test execution schedule for the above set of test cases?

+        C - TC2, TC1, TC3, TC4, TC5, TC6, TC7